Loki (Marvel Cinematic Universe): Surviving in the Void and meeting He Who Remains

 Loki and the other variants, Kid Loki, Classic Loki, Boastful Loki, and Alligator Loki, are chased by Alioth, a universe-devouring cloud-storm entity.
 They pass several pruned objects such as a Yellowjacket helmet and the Thanos-Copter and escape into Kid-Loki's underground tunnel.
 Loki is introduced to them and told that Alioth acts as a pet that protects the Void and devours anything that gets sent there.
 Loki is told by each of them their respective reasons for getting sent there.
 Loki decides to leave, but gets stopped from doing so by President Loki and other variants who barge into the tunnel.
 Boastful Loki reveals that he betrayed them on behalf of President Loki, causing a fight to ensue between them, while Classic Loki creates a portal for Loki, Kid Loki, and Alligator Loki to escape through.
-In the distance, they witness a U.S. Navy ship arriving and Alioth subsequently devouring the soldiers.
+In the distance, they witness a U.S. Navy ship arriving and Alioth subsequently devouring the sailors.
 Loki then is reunited with Mobius and Sylvie, who drive up in a car.
 Sylvie proposes a plan to enchant Alioth, whilst Mobius leaves through a Timedoor.
 Kid Loki and Alligator Loki leave them while Classic Loki creates a large illusion of Asgard to distract Alioth and sacrifices himself in the process.
 This allows Loki and Sylvie to successfully enchant Alioth and see a rift opened, revealing the Citadel at the End of Time in the foreground, and walk towards it.

 Loki and Sylvie approach the Citadel and walk inside after the doors open.
 They encounter Miss Minutes and reject an offer from her creator, "He Who Remains", to return them to the timeline with everything they desire.
 She leaves them and they continue walking through the Citadel until an elevator door opens and they meet He Who Remains.
 He invites them to his office and tells them about the multiversal war caused by his infinite variants, taming Alioth to end the war, isolating a collection of universes that had no variant of his existing called the "Sacred Timeline", and creating the TVA.
 As the timeline begins to branch, he offers them a choice: kill him and expose the timeline to the multiverse, creating another multiversal war, or become his successors in overseeing the TVA.
 Loki believes his warnings and pleads with Sylvie to listen to reason after she tries to kill him.
 They kiss, but Sylvie uses He Who Remains' TemPad and sends Loki back to TVA headquarters.
 A defeated Loki warns B-15 and Mobius about the variants of He Who Remains, but they do not recognize him.
 To his horror, Loki sees that a statue in the likeness of He Who Remains has replaced those of the Time-Keepers.